What to Do After a Car Accident in Myrtle Beach

 For serious accidents involving a fatality, the deceased individual's family members may be able to sue for wrongful death.
 This type of lawsuit aims to recover lost wages, lost companionship and funeral expenses.

 If a defective part was involved in the accident, you could try suing the vehicle manufacturer themselves in a products liability lawsuit.
 To succeed, you must point out a design or manufacturing defect that caused the accident.
 Proving a defect usually requires the analysis of an automotive expert, and the case can get quite technical.

 The information above was all general in nature, but if you have specific questions about a case, you may want to contact a local attorney specializing in car accidents.
-A South Carolina car accident attorney can answer your questions about the law and any insurance claims processes you may have to go through, but also be there to represent you in court.
-Start today with a free case review to learn more.
+A South Carolina car accident attorney can answer your questions about the law and any insurance claims processes you may have to go through, as well as represent you in court, if needed.

 Contact a qualified attorney.